HITECHCRIME/HC_SG41_Cannibal/README.md

 x x x x x x (?)
 take it raw

-match to make it whole
+match to make it whole again
 i'm an artisan - ARE YOU DEAD YET?

 [HOOK]